Exotic aspherical 4-manifolds: The reflection group trick

 \subsection{A compact quotient}

-Finally, we produce a closed manifold $Q(X)$: The Coxeter group $W$ must contain a finite index, torsion-free subgroup $W_0$ \cite[Corollary 6.12.12]{davis:book}.
+Finally, we produce the closed manifold $Q(X)$.
+Any finitely generated Coxeter group $W$ contains a finite index, torsion-free subgroup $W_0$ (see \cite[Corollary 6.12.12]{davis:book2}).
 Set $Q(X)= D(X)/W_0$.
-(Note that this quotient $Q(X)$ is smooth \cite[Remark~10.1.11]{davis:book}.)
-For example, given that the Coxeter group $W$ is right-angled, one can take $W_0$ to be the commutator subgroup of $W$ (cf. \cite[p.
-213]{davis:book}).
+As the action of $W_0$ on $D(X)$ is smooth (as discussed earlier) and free, the projection $D(X)\to Q(X)$ is a covering map and hence $Q(X)$ is a smooth manifold.
+For example, given that the Coxeter group $W$ is right-angled, one can take $W_0$ to be its commutator subgroup.
+(The commutator subgroup is the kernel of the natural projection to the abelianization, $W\to (\mathbb Z_2)^V$.
+This map is injective on each finite subgroup of $W$, so its kernel is torsion-free.)

-When $X$ is aspherical (as it is in our case), it is easy to see that $D(X)$ and $Q(X)$ are also aspherical using \eqref{eq:boundary-sum}.
+When $X$ is aspherical (as it is in our case), it is easy to see that $D(X)$ and $Q(X)$ are also aspherical by using Lemma~\ref{lem:boundary-sum}.
 For $D(X)$, consider a map $f: S^k \to D(X)$ with $k \geq 2$.
 Its image is compact, hence lies in some $P_n$.
-Applying \eqref{eq:boundary-sum}, we see that $P_n$ is homotopy equivalent to a wedge sum of $n$ copies of $X$.
-A wedge sum of aspherical spaces is aspherical, hence $f(S^k)$ is nullhomotopic in $P_n$ and thus in $D(X)$.
-We conclude $D(X)$ is aspherical, hence so is $Q(X)$, because the homotopy groups $\pi_k$ of $Q(X)$ and its cover $D(X)$ are isomorphic for $k \geq 2$.
+Applying Lemma~\ref{lem:boundary-sum}, we see that $P_n$ is homotopy equivalent to a wedge sum of $n$ copies of $X$.
+A wedge sum of aspherical spaces is aspherical; hence, $f(S^k)$ is nullhomotopic in $P_n$ and therefore, in $D(X)$.
+We conclude that $D(X)$ is aspherical, hence, so is $Q(X)$, because the homotopy groups $\pi_k$ of $Q(X)$ and its cover $D(X)$ are isomorphic for $k \geq 2$.